Android Central Verdict

 But that doesn't mean there are no new features on the A51.
 Let's start with the back: the A51 has two diagonal lines across its surface that break up the design — just like the A50s — but this time there's a gradient effect that shows up when light hits the surface.
 That gradient effect is the basis for the device's colors, with the A51 available in Prism Crush Black, Prism Crush Blue, and Prism Crush White.

 The lower quadrants also feature subtle lines that further differentiates the design, and the overall effect is that the A51 is one of the best-looking phones Samsung has released to date.
 I'm using the blue option, and the vibrant color makes the phone stand out.
-Like last year, the back is made out of plastic, but the glossy finish gives it a glass-like feel.
+Like the A50, the back is made out of plastic, but the glossy finish gives it a glass-like feel.
 The best part is that it doesn't smudge as easily as a glass back, and it is more durable.

 Another major change at the back is the camera housing.
 The rectangular camera housing is identical to that of the Galaxy S20 series, and it's clear that Samsung is trying to create a design identity here.
 While the camera housing is by no means attractive, it is consistent across all of Samsung's 2020 devices.

 The major design change at the front is the Infinity-O cutout for the front camera module.
-Last year's A50 and A50s featured the Infinity-U cutout, and the cutout on the A51 is smaller and better integrated into the design.
+The A50 and A50s featured the Infinity-U cutout, and the cutout on the A51 is smaller and better integrated into the design.
 The bezels are razor-thin this time around, and it makes using the A51 that much more enticing.

 Rounding out the design, you'll find the power and volume buttons on the right, and the 3.5mm jack, USB-C charging port, and a solitary speaker at the bottom.
 Samsung has also moved away from the 3.5mm jack on its flagships, so it's good to see the analog jack intact on the A51.
 The SIM card tray is on the left, and you get the option to slot two SIM cards as well as a MicroSD card.
-Of course, the variant of the A51 sold in global markets will likely have a single SIM slot.
+Of course, the variant of the A51 sold in global markets has a single SIM slot.

 Coming to the screen, the Galaxy A51 has a 6.5-inch Super AMOLED display that ticks all the right boxes.
 Colors are vibrant, you get decent viewing angles, and there weren't any issues while using the screen under harsh sunlight.
 You get to choose from Natural or Vivid picture modes, and there's no option to manually tweak the color balance of the screen.

-Samsung Galaxy A51 Hardware
+Samsung Galaxy A51 Hardware and battery

 Samsung has been recycling hardware on its phones for several years, and it's no different on the Galaxy A51.
 The phone is powered by the Exynos 9611, the same as the A50s.
 The A50 had the Exynos 9610, and while the Exynos 9611 is marketed as a new chipset, the only difference from the 9610 is that it can facilitate 48MP camera modules.
 Both the 9610 and 9611 use the same set of cores and the same Mali G72 for visuals, and they're both fabricated on a 10nm node.